 However, response time really isn’t a huge deal nowadays as most modern monitors come with response rates low enough (lower is better) to where they don’t cause a hindrance in a gameplay.

 Generally speaking, for gaming, you probably want to avoid monitors with response times higher than 8ms.
 For the most part, though, most modern monitors have response times lower than 6ms.

-Monitor response time is also effected by the panel technology of the monitor.
-Certain types of panel techology have lower response times than others (at the sacrifice of other features, though)…
+Monitor response time is also affected by the panel technology of the monitor.
+Certain types of panel technology have lower response times than others (at the sacrifice of other features, though)…